Roemer/gotaskr-vscode/README.md

 ## Features

-This extension allow to easily run gotaskr tasks via codelens entries in vscode.
+This extension allow to easily run or debug gotaskr tasks via codelens entries in vscode.
+Just click the codelends above the task or above the argument comment (see below).
 It also allows to run tasks with arguments:
 ```go
 // args: --myArgument1=foo --myArgument2=bar